jeffreychou777/jeffreychou777/README.md

 Welcome to my GitHub profile!
 Here are some things about me:

-- 🌱 I’m currently learning V2X.
+- 🌱 I’m currently learning V2X and Autonomous Driving.
+- 👯 I’m open to any collaboration opportunities.
 - 📫 How to reach me: jeffreychou@my.swjtu.edu.cn.

 Thanks for visiting my profile!
 Have a great day!